Pannyboy/Simple-Single-Threaded-Port-Scanner-/README.md

 # Simple Single-Threaded Port Scanner

 A beginner-friendly port scanner implemented in Python.
 It attempts to connect to a range of TCP ports on a target host to determine which ports are open.
-This project is for **educational purposes only**—always ensure you have permission before scanning any systems or networks.
+This project is for **educational purposes only**—.

 ---